-- Work Eligibility: New Hires will be required to complete Section I of the I-9 electronically upon accepting an offer of employment; but no later than the first day of employment.
+Work Eligibility: New Hires will be required to complete Section I of the I-9 electronically upon accepting an offer of employment; but no later than the first day of employment.
 Documentation that establishes eligibility to work in the United States must be presented no later than the 3rd day of employment.
 Individuals who hold citizenship in countries other than the United States are subject to special conditions related to employment.
 Hiring Officials who are considering hiring a foreign national applicant must contact the Office of International Services to make sure that all legal and policy requirements are met before any job offer is made.

-- Temporary Employees: Hiring of staff for temporary positions should also be conducted through Vanderbilt Temporary Service (VTS) or the Clinical Staffing Resource Center (CSRC) depending on the type of role.
+- Temporary Employees: Hiring of employees for temporary positions should also be conducted through Vanderbilt Temporary Service (VTS) or the Clinical Staffing Resource Center (CSRC) depending on the type of role.
 Temporary and PRN positions are created for a limited period of time, but no more than six months or on a situational basis as needed.

 - To ensure consistency in hiring processes and adherence to compliance requirements, VTS is also responsible for contracting with and managing all outside temporary employment.
 The Clinical Staffing Resource Center is responsible for contracting with and managing all outside temporary agencies as approved secondary vendors for nursing positions.

 - Arrangements with individuals providing services with the intent to pay through accounts payable or other procurement processes should be reviewed and approved by Human Resources.
 The department should contact their human resources consultant for a determination of whether a Consultant/Independent Contractor relationship exists.
 Those who do not meet the IRS eligibility requirements may be considered for hire as VTS temporary employees.

-- Rehires and Bridging: A former staff member may be considered for rehire if the separation from prior employment was voluntary and appropriate notice was provided and if the staff member worked through the notice period as required by the department.
+- Rehires and Bridging: A former employee may be considered for rehire if the separation from prior employment was voluntary and appropriate notice was provided and if the employee worked through the notice period as required by the department.
 (Hourly paid employees who resign are required to provide a two-week written notice and exempt employees who resign are required to provide at least one month written notice.)